YeetDisDude/pg3d-tools/README.md

 # Usage
 1. Download Pixel Gun 3D Tools.py from releases tab or download the code as zip
-2. Run the exe or run py pg3dtools.py if you installed the python script
+2. Run the exe or run py pg3dtools.py if you installed the python script Its best if you use the New Terminal from the Microsoft Store [here](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701)

 # Features
 - Check ban